All opinions and recommendations are our own

 - Truly a Magical, Mysterious, Underground Waterfall and Historic Cave

 3.)
 Luray Caverns

-Not far from Virginia’s Shenandoah National Park, located west of Luray, Virginia, you’ll find the the Luray Caverns.
+Not far from Virginia’s Shenandoah National Park, located west of Luray, Virginia, you’ll find the Luray Caverns.
 The caverns have been drawing visitors since they were first discovered in 1878.
 One step inside the cavern and you’ll know you’re in Geology’s Hall of Fame.
 Luray Caverns is the largest and most popular caverns in Eastern U.S.

 The Luray caverns are lined with stalactites, stalagmites, flowstone, mirrored pools, optical illusions, and much more.
-A tour leads visitors through massive cathedral-sized rooms with ceilings as high as 10-stories, calcite formations, towering stone columns, shimmering draperies, crystal-clear pools, and natural wonders only seen at Luray.
+A tour leads visitors through massive cathedral-sized rooms with ceilings as high as 10-stories, calcite formations, towering stone columns, shimmering draperies, crystal-clear pools, and natural wonders were seen at Luray.

 Currently, Luray Caverns is one of the few underground marvels that provides tours on all-paved walkways with step free entry.
 This allows the cave more accessible to all visitors now and in the future.

 What makes the Luray Caverns one of the Most Magical Caves of the Southern U.S.?